icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Activepieces](https://www.activepieces.com) - Build automation flows to connect several apps together in your app's backend.
 For example, send a Slack message or add a Google Sheet row when an event fires in your app.
 Free up to 5,000 tasks per month.
   * [back4app.com](https://www.back4app.com) - Back4App is an easy-to-use, flexible and scalable backend based on Parse Platform.
   * [backendless.com](https://backendless.com/) - Mobile and Web Baas, with 1 GB file storage free, push notifications of 50,000/month, and 1000 data objects in the table.
-  * [bismuth.cloud](https://www.bismuth.cloud/) - Our AI will boostrap your Python API on our function runtime and hosted storage, build and host for free in our online editor or locally with your favorite tools.
   * [connectycube.com](https://connectycube.com) - Unlimited chat messages, p2p voice & video calls, files attachments and push notifications.
 Free for apps up to 1000 users.
   * [convex.dev](https://convex.dev/) - Reactive backend as a service, hosting your data (documents with relationships & serializable ACID transactions), serverless functions, and WebSockets to stream updates to various clients.
 Free for small projects - up to 1M records, 5M monthly function calls.
   * [ETLR](https://etlr.io) - Define, version, and deploy automation scripts using YAML.
 A developer-first alternative to drag-and-drop tools.
 Can be used for scheduled tasks, AI agents, and infrastructure monitoring.
 Free tier includes 100 credits/month.